Hanoi Old Quarter is arguably the best and most convenient place to stay in the capital.

 Where to stay in Da Nang?

-There are several hotels located along the coast of Da Nang, offer a great experience for who love relaxing on the beach.
+There are several hotels located along the coast of Da Nang, offer an excellent experience for those who love relaxing on the beach.